SemsProject/BiVeS-Core/BivesDelta.md

-The Delta produced by /BiVeS
+The Delta produced by BiVeS
 =============================